yduwcui/ai-gateway/tests/internal/testopenai/README.md

 ## Recording New Cassettes

-The fake server can record new interactions when:
+The test server can record new interactions when:

 - No matching cassette is found
 - `OPENAI_API_KEY` is set in the environment